 A multiple is a fraction in which the top number (the numerator) is larger than the bottom number (the denominator).
 One common multiple is the price/earnings ratio, which measures stock price to earnings.
 P/E ratio tells what the market (stock buyers) are willing to pay for the company's earnings.
 A higher ratio means people will pay more.

 What Earnings Mean

 The earnings (income or profit) of a business are used to value a business in this multiples method.
 By the way, the terms earnings, income, and profit have essentially the same meaning.
 When someone is buying a business, the first thing they want to know is, "How profitable is it?"
 "How much money does it make?

 You can look at earnings in different ways, depending on what you include.
 Do you deduct taxes?
 Do you include non-sales income like interest income?
 In most cases, EBIT (earnings before interest and taxes) is the measure used in this measurement.
 Sometimes earnings are calculated as EBITDA (Earnings before interest, taxes, depreciation, and amortization).

 Sometimes the earnings are adjusted to take out income taxes, non-recurring income and expenses, non-operating income and expenses, depreciation and amortization, interest expense or interest income, or owner compensation.

 Valuing a Business With Multiples of Earnings

 In most cases, EBIT (earnings before interest and taxes) is the measure used for the earnings number.
 But what is the bottom number, the multiple?
-Let's say the multiple is 2.
-If the earnings of the business are $900,000, the multiples of earnings calculation means the business may be valued for sale at $1,800,000.
+Let's say the multiple is two.
+If the earnings of the business are $900,000, the multiples of earnings calculation mean the business may be valued for sale at $1,800,000.

 There are some national standards, depending on industry type and business size.
 Buyers, guided by appraisers and business valuation experts, use rules of thumb to value businesses based on multiples of business earnings.
 Bizbuysell says,